codecop/ApprovalTests.c/README.md

         -o AppTest.exe
     ./AppTest.exe

-If you built the library (`make build`), compile and run a test with:
+If you are using the binary distribution, compile and run a test with:

     gcc -g -Wall -Wextra -pedantic -std=c99 ... ^
         AppTest.c ^